tarquin-the-brave/not-a-v-word-cookbook/src/celery-peanut.md

 Great for a mid-night or mid-afternoon snack to stave off hunger, or as nibbles to serve with drinks.

-Do make sure the peanut butter is palm oil free!
+Make sure the peanut butter is palm oil free!

 ## TL;DR